rism-digital/verovio-android-demo/README.md

 ## License

-This project is licensed under the AGPL — see the MIT file for details.
+This project is licensed under the MIT license — see the LICENSE file for details.